-South African FA condemns violence in play-off tie
+South African FA vows to deal 'harshly' with violence

 'It's very worrying'

-Orbit coach Makhoye continued: "We don't expect this especially from football.
-They are messing up the beautiful football that we displayed here,"
+Orbit coach Makhoye added: "We don't expect this, especially from football.
+They are messing up the beautiful football that we displayed here.

 "We were very worried because we were risking our lives here.
 I hope SAFA can organise these tournaments better, especially in terms of security.
 This is worse.
-We can't expect this.
-It's very worrying.
+We can't expect this, it's very worrying.

-"I hope SAFA can learn from what happened today.
+"I hope SAFA can learn from what happened.
+This is our moment - we should be celebrating this moment.

-In a statement SAFA themselves described the scenes as "chaotic".
+SAFA described the scenes as "chaotic".

-"We have asked security and the referee for a full report and we will prioritise the investigation into this incident," the statement continued.
+"We have asked security and the referee for a full report and we will prioritise the investigation into this incident," it said in a statement.

 "We will vigorously pursue this matter and any individual or club that is found to be guilty will be banned for these senseless acts.
 Such hooliganism has no place in football."

-Earlier in the day on the same ground, Upington City secured their promotion place in the first semi final beating Mpheni Home Defenders of Limpopo 3-2 on penalties following a 1-1 draw.
+Earlier in the day on the same ground, Upington City secured promotion in the first semi-final, beating Mpheni Home Defenders of Limpopo 3-2 on penalties following a 1-1 draw.

 The final, between the two promoted teams, saw Upington beat Orbit 3-1 on Sunday.

-Both teams will line up in the Championship, the second tier of South African football, next season.
+Both teams will line up in the Championship next season.